 Sports drinks often claim to be isotonic.
 This means that the concentration of the drink is equal to the concentration of the blood.
 This aids the movement of these electrolytes and carbohydrates into our bloodstream, which in turn helps to speed up the rate of water absorption.

 The faster this happens, the faster the effects of dehydration are combated.
-Plain water is hypotonic, this means it has a concentration lower than the blood.
+Plain water is hypotonic, which means it has a concentration lower than the blood.

 How do I know if I am drinking enough?